Michael Mansfield

 Classes

-Michael is an experienced teacher of dance and theater and a Leap Teaching Artist for over 20 years at many San Francisco and East Bay schools, grades K-2 have become his specialty.
-He returns to many schools year after year to teach dance and collaborate with teachers to accomplish their students' learning goals.
+Michael is an experienced teacher of dance theater and creative movement.
+He has been a Leap Teaching Artist for over 30 years in many San Francisco, Peninsula, and East Bay schools.
+Although he has taught TK through Graduate School students, TK, K, 1st , and 2nd grades have become his specialty.
+He began his teaching working with this age group 50 years ago.
+He returns to many schools year after year to teach dance and collaborate with teachers to accomplish their students’ learning goals.

-"I design learning experiences based on the questions, ideas, and concerns of the young people.
+“I design learning experiences based on the questions, ideas, and concerns of the young people.
 Using the arts to do justice in education is my goal.
-Putting young people into direct physical contact with the body's wisdom, their cultural heritages, their imaginative worlds, their class subject matters, and their classroom community becomes my artistic intention.
-Changing the way we see ourselves, one another, and our world is the surprising end result.
-Besides the exuberant culminating performance event or graduation celebration, pure joy and knowledge of how to better move through the world are often two of the lingering side-effects students have when completing their dance experience with me.
-I have a contagious kinesthetic bias."
+Putting young people into direct physical contact with their own body’s wisdom, their cultural heritages, their imaginative worlds, their school subject matters, and their classroom community becomes my artistic intention.
+Changing how we see ourselves, one another, and our world is the surprising result as we create new and possible worlds together.
+Besides the exuberant culminating-performance-event or graduation celebration, pure joy and knowledge of how to better move through the world are often two of the lingering side-effects students have after their dance experience with me.
+I have a contagious kinesthetic bias.'“